Upward (military project)

-In a following meeting on 31 Jan 1967, NASA stated at the DoD-NASA Survey Applications Coordinating Committee that "there no sensors other than LM&SS for flight on AAP-1."
+In a following meeting on 31 January 1967, NASA stated at the DoD-NASA Survey Applications Coordinating Committee that "there are no sensors other than Lunar Mapping and Survey System (LM&SS) for flight on AAP-1 [the first Apollo Applications Program mission]."

 According to the NRO/NASA agreement, lunar photography could be sanitized by eliminating camera scale factors.
 The project had the unclassified name of Lunar Mapping and Survey System (LM&SS) in NASA channels.

 The success of both Lunar Orbiter and Surveyor negated the use of the LM&SS system.
 There are no recorded spaceflights with these systems.
+NASA terminated all activity associated with hardware and software procurement, development, and testing for LM&SS on August 2, 1967.